njamesgeorge1223/Cryptocurrency-Cluster-Analysis-with-PCA-Using-Scikit-Learn/README.md

 ## Steps

-To meet the objectives of this project, I scaled all of the cryptocurrency data with scikit-learn's StandardScalar function.
-Next, I determined the ideal K-Means value and clustered using four methods: WCSS Elbow, Calinski-Harabasz, Silhouette, and Davies-Bouldin.
-To optimize the process, I used PCA to calculate a new optimal values of K, and then I clustered the cryptocurrencies with the PCA data.
+To meet the objectives of this project, I scale all of the cryptocurrency data with scikit-learn's StandardScalar function.
+Next, I determine the ideal K-Means value and cluster the cryptocurrency data using four methods: WCSS Elbow, Calinski-Harabasz, Silhouette, and Davies-Bouldin.
+To optimize the process, I use PCA and calculate new optimal values of K before clustering the cryptocurrencies again.

 ## Results